ifosch/eos-setup/README.md

         apt-get install sudo gksu
         adduser <your_username> sudo

-  - When using Debian buster, you should install `libssl-dev` too.
+  - When using Debian Buster, you should install `libssl-dev` too.
   - Run:

         sudo apt-get update && sudo apt-get -y upgrade